Frequently asked questions

 Is the cohort suitable for postdocs from all disciplinary backgrounds?

 Yes.
-Participants are encouraged to explore different careers options through our 12 career clusters, which showcase career pathways that are relevant to all disciplines, as well as their own explorations.
-The career clusters consist of:
+Participants are encouraged to explore different careers options, such as those showcased in our 12 career clusters, relevant to all disciplines, as well as their own explorations.
+The career clusters are:

 Back to: Researcher Hub